cyndis/epwing.rs/README.md

 # EPWING.rs - Dictionary parsing library

 EPWING.rs is a Rust library for reading electronic dictionaries stored in the EPWING format.
-Only a small subset of EPWING features are currently supported.
+Only a small subset of EPWING features is currently supported.

 ## Features